barryvdh/laravel-debugbar/readme.md

 ```

 After updating composer, add the ServiceProvider to the providers array in config/app.php

+> Laravel 5.5 uses Package Auto-Discovery, so doesn't require you to manually add the ServiceProvider

 > If you use a catch-all/fallback route, make sure you load the Debugbar ServiceProvider before your own App ServiceProviders.

 ### Laravel 5.x: